Search NoeHill Contact NoeHill

 This plaque is placed by the Recreation and Park Commission October 8, 1983 to mark Coit Tower's 50th Anniversary and its designation as an historic landmark.

-Telegraph Hill is also a San Francisco Historic District and a California Landmark.
+Telegraph Hill is a San Francisco Historic District and a California Landmark.